Welcome to Colorado Land Link!

 - You value an agricultural lifestyle and the community, economic, and environmental benefits that comes from a strong agricultural base.

-Colorado Land Link can also provide signifiant financial benefits to landowners through the form of tax incentives or lease revenue (however you choose to define that).
+Colorado Land Link can also provide significant financial benefits to landowners through the form of tax incentives or lease revenue (however you choose to define that).

 How does Colorado Land Link work for Landowners?

-The first step in the Land Link process is to submit a Land Listing to be included in the Land Link database .
+The first step in the Land Link process is to submit a Land Listing to be included in the Land Link database.
 There is no financial commitment to this part of the program; however, donations are appreciated to support infrastructure and operations.
-By signing up, you will also receive Guidestone’s monthly Colorado Land Link eNewsletter, which contains a news and opportunities, information about regional workshops, and most importantly, ensures that you are a part of the Colorado Land Link community!
-To submit a Land Listing, click HERE!
+By signing up, you will also receive Guidestone’s monthly Colorado Land Link eNewsletter, which contains news and opportunities, information about regional workshops, and most importantly, ensures that you are a part of the Colorado Land Link community!

 Step 2 – Matching Process